sydalwedaie/Academic-Writing-Workflow-Using-Obsidian-and-Pandoc/README.md

 - item 3
 ```

-For ordered lists, use numbers and a period
+For ordered lists, use numbers and a period.

 ```md
 1. item 1